 The NHMSFAP Committee has adopted the BC MQI dictionaries as objective criteria for core, non-core, training, and experience requirements within each specialty.

 Developing standards that ensure safety and quality of care at non-hospital medical and surgical facilities

-NHMSFAP standards are the level of performance expected by the College of all private medical/surgical facilities that perform procedures restricted to accredited facilities.
+NHMSFAP standards are the level of performance expected by the College of all accredited private medical/surgical facilities.
 The standards are used to evaluate the safety and quality of care delivered in these facilities.